Southwest Ohio Regional Transit Authority: Metro Bus routes

-As part of the Reinventing Metro plan, SORTA Metro has the exciting opportunity to provide regional transit access to neighborhoods that historically have not had access to public transportation.
-Throughout 2021 and early 2022, Metro has been developing an accessible, on-demand and localized mobility service for all, including connections to Metro's network of more than 40 fixed bus routes.
+Throughout 2021 and early 2022, Metro worked on developing an accessible, on-demand and localized mobility service, including connections to Metro's network of more than 40 fixed bus routes.

-Previously referred to as "Mobility On-Demand," this service will be called MetroNow!, with two zones planned to launch pilot service in early 2023.
-Following these initial pilot launches, Metro will roll out several additional service zones.
+Previously referred to as "Mobility On-Demand," this service is now called MetroNow!, with two zones that launched pilot service in Spring of 2023.
+Metro plans to roll out several additional service zones in the future.
+More information about the MetroNow service can be found on their MetroNow! page.

-2

-Reinventing Metro

-With the passage of Issue 7 in the spring of 2020, Hamilton County voters approved a sales tax levy of 0.8 percent and a new funding source for Metro.
-With improved funding, Metro is bringing to life its Reinventing Metro plan, offering the Greater Cincinnati region bold, new transit innovations that will help grow the regional economy and better connect our community to jobs, education, health care and entertainment.
-Metro will also be expanding local service into new areas as well as investing in waiting amenities such as new bus shelters, bus benches and transit centers.
-One example of the new Metro is the Northside Transit Center, which is located in Northside and replaced a basic bus stop.
-The new transit center, which opened in 2020, features eight boarding bays, each with an architecturally designed shelter and enhanced streetscaping, lighting and amenities.
-In addition, the transit center features artwork designed by winners of the transit agency's art contest for Northside residents.
-The contest was launched to help add a special Northside touch to the center's design and asked residents to submit designs following the theme, "What does Northside mean to me?”

-The artwork is displayed prominently on installations at the transit center's entrance and exit.
-The Northside project was a partnership with the Federal Transit Administration, the City of Cincinnati, OKI Regional Council Governments, the Ohio Department of Transportation, and other local stakeholders.

 Stops and stations

 Most of SORTA's roughly 3,600 stops are simply marked with a sign on a pole listing routes the stop serves, and are fairly infrastructure-light.
 Several dozen stops include bus shelters and covered benches.
 Several suburban stops are park-and-rides.
 Government Square is the main transit station, located downtown near Fountain Square.
 SORTA owns and operates several transit centers across the region including the recently constructed Northside Transit Center, Oakley Transit Center, and Glenway Transit Center.
 SORTA operates the Riverfront Transit Center though it's only used for a layover point for the Metro*Plus route and a stop for route 85.